zomia-bootcamp/React-styles/README.md

 * Create a new branch called `training` for your work.
 * Install the necessary dependencies using `npm install`.

-React is a popular JavaScript library used for building user interfaces, and styling plays a crucial role in creating visually appealing web applications.
-In this article, we will explore the basics of styling in React, including inline and object styling, style syntax, and using multiple style sheets.

 ## Inline and Object Styling